arjenlentz/routerfoo/linux/iptables/README.md

 # IP tables
 So iptables is extensive.
 Yeah.
 Google, Cloudflare, etc run on Linux, too.
 It can do the job!
-Presuse "man iptables-extensions" for fun and education.
+Peruse "man iptables-extensions" for fun and education.
+Also refer to the Netfilter diagram (ref below, at Wikipedia and kept up-to-date) as it shows what happens where.

 ## But NetFilter?
 Yes. iptables already isn't what the kernel does, Netfilter currently just provides the legacy iptables interface.